 The Apple Head Chihuahua is the breed standard, typically just called a Chihuahua.
 But another variation of this cute little dog is the Deer Head Chihuahua.
 Although the Deer Head variety is not the breed standard, they are very similar to the Apple Head.
 Their primary differences are in their head shape, just as their names reflect.

 Besides the tell-tale head shape, there are other facts differing between these two tiny characters of the dog world.
-Deer Heads tend to have longer legs and a taller height.
+Deer Heads tend to have longer legs and are taller.
 They also usually weigh several pounds more than Apple Heads.

 As far as their health goes, the Deer Heads tend to have fewer health problems because of their head shape.
 Birth is easier, to start.
 Apple Heads often get stuck in the birth canal and require delivery by C-section.
 Because of their elongated heads, Deer Heads also have fewer dental and breathing problems than their apple-domed cousins.